LewisArnold1/StokesFlowFractals/README.md

-# Dissertation Code: Numerical Methods for Simulating Particle Interactions
+# Dissertation Code: Stokes Flow Simulations of Fractal Aggregates in MATLAB

 This repository contains MATLAB scripts used in my dissertation project, which investigates drag on self-similar fractal aggregates of spheres in Stokes flow, in the continuum regime.
 The project uses two numerical methods: the **Method of Fundamental Solutions (MFS)** and the **Method of Reflections (MOR)**, supported by various utility scripts for efficient matrix construction and sphere positioning.